gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

 **Option #2: Research track**

-Projects #1-#4,homework, mid-term are the same as option #1.
+Projects #1-4, homeworks, mid-term are the same as option #1.

-Project #5,  and the Final exam can be substituted with a research project.
+Project #5, and the final exam can be substituted with a research project.

 The research project topics will be announced in the later semester.

-Research project options are limited to the students who have shown good standing in the course.
+The research track is limited to the students who have shown good standing in the course.

 **Final grade algorithm**